Akshat-cs/NFT-Ticketing-DApp/README.md

 - Git
   - Check if already installed or not: `git --version`
+  - To install on MacOS: Check out this video to install git - [YouTube]([https://youtu.be/JgOs70Y7jew](https://youtu.be/ZM3I16Z-lxI))
-  - To install: Check out this video to install git in Windows - [YouTube](https://youtu.be/JgOs70Y7jew)
+  - To install on windows: Check out this video to install git - [YouTube](https://youtu.be/JgOs70Y7jew)

 - Python 3.10+
   - Check if already installed or not: `python --version`
+  - To install on MacOS: Check out this video to install python - [YouTube]([https://youtu.be/JJQW3GPnzQ8](https://youtu.be/M323OL6K5vs))
-  - To install: Check out this video to install Python in Windows - [YouTube](https://youtu.be/JJQW3GPnzQ8)
+  - To install on windows: Check out this video to install python - [YouTube](https://youtu.be/JJQW3GPnzQ8)

 - Pipx
   - Check if already installed or not: `pipx --version`
   - To install: `python -m pip install pipx`